 Preventing water contamination

 In many situations, it is more economical to prevent water from entering the hydraulic fluid system than it is to remove water from the fluid once it has been introduced.
-A Parker Racor Absolute Bypass filtration system, or Parker Hydraulic Oil Conditioning Unit, (OC2) installed upstream of critical system components will insure contaminant free fluid and prevent damage due to minimum amounts of moisture and other contaminants.
+A Parker Racor Absolute Bypass filtration system, or Parker Hydraulic Oil Conditioning Unit, (OC2) installed upstream of critical system components will ensure contaminant-free fluid and prevent damage due to minimum amounts of moisture and other contaminants.
 The OC2 is a complete filter, pump and motor assembly which can be connected to a sump and can clean fluid whether the machine is running or not.

 For more information on fuel, air, and oil filtration systems for engines and fuel delivery, contact Parker Hannifin, Racor Division.